froesmatheus/lol-free-week/README.md

-# lol-free-week
-LOL Free Week Android App
+# Free Week Guide for LOL

 Create the `apikey.properties` file in the root's project directory and put your credentials as below: